 Managing leave and employee absences using traditional methods is laborious and drains resources such as time, money and technically human resources.
 By dedicating so much time to this process, it costs your business money that can be saved.

 On the other hand, using workflow software to streamline leave requests and handle employee absences can bring efficiency to your business.
-All three factors, time, money and human resources can be retained with a digital leave management system.
+All three factors, time, money and human resources can be retained with an online leave management system.

 The COVID-19 epidemic postponed many holidays and vacations for people around the world.
-But, normality will return soon.
+But, normality will return.
 Meaning, employees will be eager to getaway once restrictions are lifted.

 Kianda’s digital leave request form will allow you to eliminate risk of human error and speed up the entire process.